tpaz1/Mongo-app/README.md

 # Mongo-app
 ## Deploying a MongoDB and Mongo Express application

-In this tutorial we are going to `deploy` a `MongoDB` and `Mongo Express` applications using the following `Kubernetes` components:
+In this tutorial we are going to `deploy` `MongoDB` and `Mongo Express` applications using the following `Kubernetes` components:
 * [`Service` type `clusterIp`](https://github.com/tpaz1/Mongo-app/blob/main/app/03-mongoDB-service.yaml) - an internal service for our `MongoDB` app (no external requests!).
 * [`Secret`](https://github.com/tpaz1/Mongo-app/blob/main/app/01-mongoDB-secret.yaml) that contains our DB credentials.
 * [`configMap`](https://github.com/tpaz1/Mongo-app/blob/main/app/04-configmap.yaml) that stores our DB url.
 * `Deployment` - two Deployments [one](https://github.com/tpaz1/Mongo-app/blob/main/app/02-mongoDB-deployment.yaml) for the `MongoDB` app and [one](https://github.com/tpaz1/Mongo-app/blob/main/app/05-mongo-exp-deployment.yaml) for the `Mongo Express` app. in the Deployment files we are gonna reference both secret and configMap files using `Environment variables` in order to access our DB in a secure way.
-* [`Service` type `LoadBalancer`](https://github.com/tpaz1/Mongo-app/blob/main/app/06-mongo-exp-service.yaml) - Extarnal service that will allow external requests to our Mongo Express pod.
+* [`Service` type `LoadBalancer`](https://github.com/tpaz1/Mongo-app/blob/main/app/06-mongo-exp-service.yaml) - External service that will allow external requests to our Mongo Express pod.

 So with this setup the request flow will look like this:
 1. The request comes from the browser.